 6 Add vinegar and let the rice cool.

 Once the rice is cooked and ready to eat, transfer it to a big bowl, salad bowl, hangiri, or sushi oke.
-Don’t forget first to moisten the surface to prevent the rice from sticking to it.
+First, moisten the surface to prevent the rice from sticking to it.
 Alternatively, you can transfer the rice to a baking sheet lined with parchment paper.

 The purpose of doing this is so that the rice quickly cools down.
 You can use an electric fan or the hand-held fan uchiwa (うちわ) to quicken the cooling process.